ggerganov/ggterm/README.md

 My terminal configuration for C++ development with Vim.

 **Warning: use at your own risk.
-Using this repo can mess up your existing environment**
+Using this repo can mess up your existing environment!
+It is highly recommended to first try it out in a fresh VM!**

 <a href="https://i.imgur.com/wHmDf5N.png" target="_blank">![screenshot-0](https://i.imgur.com/wHmDf5N.png)</a>